Contributing to JetBrains MPS Project

 The big division

-core holds the essential language-design functionality
+core holds the essential language-design functionality:

-aspects - holds the functionality and languages of the individual language definition aspects
+aspects holds the functionality and languages of the individual language definition aspects.

-stubs - stores loaded external libraries, such as JDK, Ant, the IntelliJ platform and the MPS Java sources
+stubs stores loaded external libraries, such as JDK, Ant, the IntelliJ Platform, and the MPS Java sources.

-samples - groups the sample projects
+samples groups the sample projects.

-tests - contains tests for various aspects of MPS
+tests contains tests for various aspects of MPS.

 Committing your work

 (generation required) note must disappear.
-May you fail to do so, the TeamCity CI server will reject the commit by a failed build, since it checks all artefacts for being correctly generated.
+If you fail to do so, the TeamCity CI server will reject the commit with a failed build, since it checks that all artifacts are correctly generated.
 The best way to regenerate is to invoke

 Tips for developers